holydragoonjp/Prism-for-TinyMCE4/README.md

 - - - - -

 ## 【English】
+### What is this plugin?
+This is a plugin for adding syntax highlighting by adding a button of Prism.js (https://prismjs.com/) to TinyMCE 4.

 ### Usage
 In the plugin folder of the folder of the TinyMCE 4 of the server that is used by the contents, use ASCII Please upload in mode.